 James Gouldthorpe, COVID Artifact 1; 2020; courtesy the artist; © James Gouldthorpe

-Gouldthorpe has created hundreds of reactive paintings since then, turning his Instagram feed into a veritable graphic novel based on our converging crises.
+Gouldthorpe has created hundreds of reactive Artifacts since then, turning his Instagram feed into a veritable graphic novel based on our converging crises.
 Scrolling through, the tiny frames restore memories that should be indelible but have nevertheless faded after a torrent of extraordinary moments.
-Curator of Photography Corey Keller, who selected Gouldthorpe’s works for Close to Home, compares the series to an “emotional time capsule” that highlights the complex relationship between images and memory.
+Curator of Photography Corey Keller, who selected Gouldthorpe’s works for Close to Home, compares the project to an “emotional time capsule” that highlights the complex relationship between images and memory.
 “For me, James’s intimate vignettes distill our collective experience into a series of poignant details,” Keller says.
 “As time has passed, the paintings have become increasingly freighted with meaning, even as we have begun to forget the particulars of the event depicted.”

 “Seeing the layers of watermedia bleed into each other to create strange effects has been interesting,” he says of his unpredictable process.
 “It can be frustrating to watch a nearly complete painting suddenly become a pool of abstract color, but mostly it’s intriguing to see how the painting comes together in an unexpected way.”

-He errs toward documenting events, not editorializing them, though his subject matter offers wry commentary that becomes more potent when viewed in sequence.
+He errs toward documenting events, not editorializing on them, though his subject matter offers wry commentary that becomes more potent when viewed in sequence.
 In May, for example, an intricate painting of a graveyard scene appeared between distillations of former President Donald Trump playing golf and a Louis Vuitton facemask.
 And while his Artifacts are sometimes humorous — Netflix’s Joe Exotic and a pair of amorous pandas each snagged a depiction — Gouldthorpe always yanks his viewers back to the year’s tragedies.
-These somber works, which include first responders at the pandemic’s frontlines, the summer’s protests against inequity and police violence, and landscapes scorched by wildfires, are the heart of the series.
+These somber pieces, which include first responders at the pandemic’s frontlines, the summer’s protests against inequity and police violence, and landscapes scorched by wildfires, are the heart of the work.
 He finds it depressing but important to paint the images.

 “I process the events by painting the problem as it builds up,” Gouldthorpe says.
 “I’ve painted a lot of bodies, a lot of mass graves…I don’t want there to be some sort of amnesia where we forget, and I do worry that might happen.”

-The artist, who is a reluctant social media user, has been humbled to see his works connect with people across borders and demographics.
+The artist, who is a reluctant social media user, has been humbled to see his work connect with people across borders and demographics.
 A retired respiratory therapist thanked him for his depictions of healthcare workers.
 A student in Tasmania wrote to him asking for an interview for a class paper.
-Rahul Dubey, the Washington D.C. man who famously sheltered police brutality protesters in June, thanked him for creating a valiant portrait, and the two have since maintained friendly correspondence.
+Rahul Dubey, the Washington D.C. man who famously sheltered police brutality protesters in June, thanked him for creating a valiant depiction, and the two have since maintained friendly correspondence.
 Though skeptical of Instagram’s “like” and “share” vanity metrics, he describes the earnest comments as both moving and surprising.
 “It touched some people, and I wasn’t really expecting that,” Gouldthorpe says.

 “What I am doing is in no way essential or important to the state of the world, and at times it can trigger deep depression,” the artist says.
 “But I am finding it necessary for my own state of mind to keep painting and build an archive of this time.”